 All financial work does not have to be made by the same individual, as long as someone covers every money decision.
 If you have decided ahead of time who will take care of each aspect of your finances, you won’t have a month where you each think the other has paid the mortgage.

 Part of what makes money decisions so difficult is the fact that there is no natural time to bring them up.
 That’s where regular money meetings come in.
 Whether you hold your meetings on a weekly or monthly basis, you should plan a time for the two of you to sit down with your financial information to have a conversation.
 This is especially important when only one spouse is the delegated money manager.

 Your agenda should include a discussion of upcoming bills, how the budget is looking, and where you are with various financial goals.

 If this kind of regular meeting sounds about as romantic to you as his-and-hers dental surgery, try making a date of it.
 Look over your budget with a couple of beers and plan on watching a movie when you’re done.
 That way your money meetings can be something you look forward to, instead of a chore.

 Plan for Emergencies

-Unfortunately, your married life will not always be smooth sailing.
+Unfortunately, married life is not always smooth sailing.
 It is important to have money set aside for when things aren’t going great financially.
-This not only means having a 3-6 month reserve of cash set aside in case of financial emergency, but it also means planning for the worst.
-No one wants to think about death, but it is important for newlyweds (and not-so-newlyweds who haven’t done so yet) to make sure they have enough life insurance and an updated will.
+This starts by putting together an emergency fund.
+Most experts recommend setting aside a 3-6 month reserve of cash in case of emergency.

+However, in addition to an emergency fund, you should also plan for the worst.
+No one wants to think about death, but it is important for married couples to make sure they have enough life insurance and an updated will.
 Think of it as the most loving thing you can do for your spouse.

 Money and marriage may not be the most romantic combination, but being on the same page financially will strengthen your bond and keep your relationship healthy.
 And that is romantic.